davidhozic/discord-advertisement-framework/docs/source/guide/core/autoresponder.rst

       :icon: horizontal-rule

       Represents a logical *NOT* operation.
-      :class:`~daf.responder.logic.not_` accepts a single operant and evaluates to true when that operant is false.
+      :class:`~daf.responder.logic.not_` accepts a single operand and evaluates to true when that operand is false.
-      Basically, it negates the operant.
+      Basically, it negates the operand.

       For example, if we write: